 Notable fact: Tillerson once sued to keep water towers for a fracking project out of his own backyard.

-Nominated for: Secretary of Energy
+Confirmed for: Secretary of Energy

 Why you should worry: During his first presidential bid, Perry said in a debate that he would eliminate the Department of Energy – and now he’s slated to run it.
 Based on his history and corporate connections, we expect him to promote fossil fuels and fracking at a time when we urgently need to shift to renewable energy.